-Honors Scholars Program
+University Honors Scholars

-The Honors Scholars Program (HSP) offers students opportunities to become campus leaders and enrich their college experience with academic, service, and cultural work beyond the standard curriculum.
+University Honors Scholars (UHS) offers students opportunities to become campus leaders and enrich their college experience with academic, service, and cultural work beyond the standard curriculum.
 Honors scholars are able to work closely with faculty in General Education courses, as well as within their chosen majors, to deepen their knowledge in courses of their choosing.
 Honors scholars work together to plan service projects within the LMU and wider community, organize academic and cultural trips, and travel to regional and national conferences to present their research.

 Mission Statement